-Murray State College provides campus-administered scholarships representative of the entire college community.
-The primary funding source utilized in support of these scholarships is the Oklahoma Regents Tuition Waiver Scholarship.
+Murray State College provides campus-administered tuition waivers representative of the entire college community.
+The primary funding source utilized in support of these tuition waivers is the Oklahoma Regents Tuition Waiver Scholarship.
 Policy for the Oklahoma Regents Tuition Waiver Scholarship is determined by the Oklahoma Regents for Higher Education.
-Scholarships are limited in number and will be awarded to eligible applicants as long as funding remains available.
+Tuition waivers are limited in number and will be awarded to eligible applicants as long as funding remains available.

-The following scholarships are institutional-based aid to students.
+The following tuition waivers are institutional-based aid to students.
 They may cover tuition only (not fees) up to the amount awarded.
-These scholarships will be cancelled if the recipients receive assistance that covers tuition through Voc-Rehab, WIA, or other sources.
+These tuition waivers will be cancelled if the recipients receive assistance that covers tuition through Voc-Rehab, WIA, or other sources.
 Exact amounts are subject to revision.
-Students must maintain a grade point average specified by the scholarship.
+Students must maintain a grade point average specified by the tuition waiver.
 Contact the Financial Aid Office for details.

 President's Scholars Program (PSP).
 Limited to students admitted to the Scholars Program.
 The President's Scholars Program is designed to encourage imaginative thought among talented students.
 President's Scholars take special classes and attend seminars, as well as perform research in their field.
 Upon successful completion of the program, President's Scholars graduate "with honors".
-PSP covers enrollment fees up to \$960.00 per semester.
-MSCF scholarship is available to cover activity/union fees up to \$260 per semester and books up to \$200 per semester.
+PSP sponsor determines amount of tuition waiver awarded.
+Waiver may not exceed the amount of resident tuition assessed to the student.
+Presidents scholars are also eligible to receive an optional, MSC Foundation work scholarship covering fees and book charges up to \$225 per semester in exchange for service performed for the college at selected times during the year.